RayKitajima/Rutile/docs/config_markdown.md

 Defined later overrides previous definition.

 Predefined location can be used by setting Map value.
-Otherwise, you have to define GeoTools_DefaultRegion*, discribed in the following sections.
+Otherwise, you have to define GeoTools_DefaultRegion*, described in the following sections.

 Available predefined location is Tokyo only.